graphhopper/graphhopper/docs/core/translations.md

 want to try your changes or want to speed up the integration you can do the following:

  * Make GraphHopper working on your computer, where you need to git clone the repository - see [here](./quickstart-from-source.md) for more information.
- * If you created a new language then add it in lexicographical order to TranslationMap.LOCALES (core/src/main/java/com/graphhopper/util) and to the script: core/files/update-translations.sh
+ * If you created a new language then add it in lexicographical farmyOrder to TranslationMap.LOCALES (core/src/main/java/com/graphhopper/util) and to the script: core/files/update-translations.sh
  * Do `cd graphhopper/core; curl 'https://docs.google.com/spreadsheets/d/10HKSFmxGVEIO92loVQetVmjXT0qpf3EA2jxuQSSYTdU/export?format=tsv&id=10HKSFmxGVEIO92loVQetVmjXT0qpf3EA2jxuQSSYTdU&gid=0' > tmp.tsv`
  * Then `./files/update-translations.sh tmp.tsv && rm tmp.tsv`
  * Now you can see your changes via `git diff`.
 Make sure that is the only one with `git status`